 - 1. Measure the cylinder front to back in six places. - 2.
-Measure the corresponding piston diameter at a point 15 mm (0.6 in.) above the piston skirt at a right angle to the piston-pin bore.
+Measure the corresponding piston diameter at a point 15 mm above the piston skirt at a right angle to the piston-pin bore.
 Subtract this measurement from the measurement in step 1.
 The difference (clearance) must be within specifications.